apax-hub/erbs/README.md

 ## Contributing

 We are happy to receive your issues and pull requests!
-If you want to add support for a new descriptor type or interface, please open an issue to discuss the implementation details.
+If you want to add a new dimensionality reduction, energy function or descriptor, please open an issue to discuss the implementation details.